randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 title = "Internationalization"

 +++
-Internationalized and localized applications reach more markets, help more people, and improve UX compared to single-language apps.
+Internationalized and localized experiences reach more markets, help more people, and improve UX compared to single-language products.
 Moreover, i18n (as it is typically abbreviated), can serve development teams in one important way:  static content management, even if no language translation is ever performed.
 Internationalization is a win-win, paying for its own development time.
 The real winners?
 Happier users and a more inclusive web.

 Localized products are inclusive, reaching people who don't use a product's primary language.
 Reaching more users also happens to be good business.
 But there's another class of user we should care about.
 Many may be fluent in a product's primary language, but prefer using another.
 For them, a translation can be a better experience.